 Hazza Bin Zayed Football Stadium

-Al Ain is home to the fantastic Hazza Bin Zayed Stadium.
+Al Ain is home to the fantastic Hazza Bin Zayed Stadium which is a landmark building in the city.
 The Al Ain team actually do quite well within the region in terms of football and the stadium is a place of community with local footy enthusiasts.

 There are quite often games held at Hazza Bin Zayed Stadium.
 With seating for over 25,000 spectators, it is the perfect experience for football lovers visiting the region.
 The architecture of the stadium is super impressive and futuristic.

 The stadium has hosted quite a few international cups attracting football tourists to the area.
 There are a few places to pick up a bite to eat or some Al Ain merchandise which could make a good souvenir.

 Pick up tickets to a football game at Hazza Bin Zayed Stadium.

 Malls in Al Ain

 Like most places be it Abu Dhabi or Dubai, Al Ain has several malls.
 Many residents spend a lot of their time in malls in the warmer months as they are a place not only with shops but also entertainment and many restaurants.